 NorCalPCA's Grants Program provides funds for community development projects all around our planet.
-Money for grants is raised through a special Grants Fund separate from NorCal's Intercultural Education and Readjustment Services Programs which are supported through general donations and memberships.
-While there is no minimum-maximum size, most grants average from $500-$2000 depending on the amount requested and funds available.
+Money for grants is raised through a special Grants Fund separate from NorCalPCA's general donations and memberships, as well as through the sale of International Calendars.
+While there is no minimum-maximum size, most grants average from $1000-$5000 depending on the amount requested and funds available.

-Read about all of the projects we have funded since 2010 or take a look at just of the few project have contributed to around the world!
+Read about all of the projects we have funded since 2010 or take a look at just a few of the projects that we have recently contributed to around the world!

 Nigeria: $5890 to Bishop McGettrick Girls Secondary School in the Afikpo North Local Government Area for equipment and lighting for their computer lab and library, including funding for solar electrity due to erratic power supply in the area.
 Bishop McGettrick Girls Secondary School serves 176 girls of various religious backgrounds in a secure boarding school setting in an area where educational opportunities for girls are few, public education has collapsed, poverty is on the rise, and security is difficult.